 Anyone who has shopped at a retailer with few physical storefronts to browse from knows it can be hard to figure out where to start.
-There are dozens upon dozens of options that all seem as worthy as the next, but the reality is that products from any given brand are not all created equal.
+There are dozens upon dozens of options that seem as worthy as the next, but the reality is products from any given brand are not all created equal.
 When you shop as regularly as we do, you learn that many brands just do some things better than they do other things.
 Outdoor Voices is one of those brands.
-Its inventory of elevated athleisure needs to be carefully sorted through to find gems like the best workout leggings, comfiest sweatpants, and very tactile sneakers.
-To help make things easier, we’ve rounded up all the Outdoor Voices stuff our writers and editors — as well as food writers, fitness editors, cookware CEOs, and even the company’s founder — have recommended on the Strategist.
+Its inventory of elevated athleisure needs to be carefully sorted through to find gems like the best workout leggings, comfiest sweatpants, and most tactile sneakers.
+To help make things easier, we’ve rounded up all the Outdoor Voices stuff our writers and editors — as well as fitness editors, cookware CEOs, and even the company’s founder — have recommended on the Strategist.

 These Outdoor Voices sweatpants have been recommended by Great Jones founder (and former Grub Street senior editor) Sierra Tishgart, skin-care founder Linda Rodin, and several members of our own staff.
 The “sleek and tailored and not bulky” sweats are so comfortable that Tishgart broke her “no lounge pants during work hours” policy.
 “They’re the kind of pants you feel so good in that you want to actually go outside into the real world, just so you can strut,” she says.
 Three years after her initial review, Tishgart told us that the pants have “remained as soft as the day I purchased them.”
 Strategist editor and Outdoor Voices aficionado Maxine Builder is another superfan of the All Day line, calling these pants her “favorite loungewear” to wear “for any activity, indoors or out.”
-They also make for an excellent gift: Our senior editor Anthony Rotunno bought the sweats in navy for his mom, who asked Santa for athleisure one year.
+They also make for an excellent gift: Former senior editor Anthony Rotunno bought the sweats in navy for his mom, who asked Santa for athleisure one year.

 Outdoor Voices also makes tops out of the same supersoft material as the All Day sweatpants, in case you, like Builder, are a “sucker for a matching set.”